The Flying Pigs: BBC Scotland

 In 2007 BBC Radio Scotland approached the Group, following their His Majesty's Theatre stage show, Desperate Fishwives, to make a show for radio.
 Later on that year it was broadcast.
 Following the success of the first series, a second radio series was broadcast in 2008.
 A third series was broadcast in December 2010 throughout Christmas week, culminating in a special Christmas Day episode.
 In 2009, it was confirmed that the BBC were interested in creating a TV pilot, and in April 2010 BBC Scotland filmed this TV pilot on location in the North East using the "Desperate Fishwives" title.
-The PILOT (it was rubbish) aired on BBC2 Scotland on 14 December 2010.
+The pilot aired on BBC2 Scotland on 14 December 2010.